Portland Trail Blazers: 2012–2023: The Damian Lillard era

-2023–present: Post-Lillard era and rebuilding
+2023–2024: Rebuilding

 On September 27, 2023, the Blazers acquired All-Star guard Jrue Holiday, Deandre Ayton, and Toumani Camara as part of a trade that sent Lillard to the Milwaukee Bucks and Grayson Allen, Jusuf Nurkić, Nassir Little, and Keon Johnson to the Phoenix Suns.
 Additionally, the Blazers acquired a 2029 first-round draft pick, with the option to swap with the Bucks for the 2028 and 2030 first-round picks.
 Four days later, Holiday was traded to the Boston Celtics in exchange for Robert Williams III, Malcolm Brogdon, and two future first-round draft picks.
 Jerami Grant was re-signed to a five-year, $160 million contract.
 The Blazers had a poor year, missing the playoffs with a 21–61 record.

+2024–present: The Deni Avdija era & The return of Damian Lillard

 With the seventh selection of the 2024 NBA draft, the Blazers selected Donovan Clingan, a center from UConn.
-The same day, they acquired Deni Avdija from the Washington Wizards in exchange for Brogdon, the 14th overall pick, a 2029 first-round pick, and 2028 and 2030 second-round picks.
+The same day, they acquired Deni Avdija from the Washington Wizards in exchange for Brogdon, the 14th overall pick Bub Carrington, a 2029 first-round pick, and 2028 and 2030 second-round picks.

+On July 19, 2025, Damian Lillard returned to the Trail Blazers after being waived by the Milwaukee Bucks, but was expected to miss the season while recuperating from a torn Achilles tendon.
 On October 23, 2025, the Federal Bureau of Investigation (FBI) announced that head coach Chauncey Billups was arrested as part of two separate illegal gambling-related cases.
 The NBA announced that it placed Billups on "immediate leave", while assistant coach Tiago Splitter was named interim head coach.

+2025–present: Dundon's ownership and arrival of Ja Morant

+On August 23, 2025, Carolina Hurricanes owner Thomas Dundon purchased the Blazers for approximately $4.2 billion from the estate of Paul Allen.
+On March 30, 2026, the NBA Board of Governors approved the sale for $4.25 billion.
+On June 24, 2026, the team hired Minnesota Timberwolves assistant coach Micah Nori as the next head coach to replace Splitter.

+On June 29, 2026, the Trail Blazers acquired guard Ja Morant from the Memphis Grizzlies in exchange for Jerami Grant and Kris Murray.